Album Review: The XX, Co-Exist

 When’s the last time you bought a physical copy of an album?

 Okay, so you probably have 47 albums on vinyl.
 I get that.
 I’m talking about CDs.
 When’s the last time you went to the store and bought a CD for an artist you liked?
 I purchased a handful of CDs over the last few years and I decided why not review them?
-I’ve been wanting to do since we did episode 92 of Worst Millennials.
 These reviews won’t be in-depth, technical reviews.
-If you want that sh*t you better take your ass to Noisey or Complex.
+If you’re into that sort of thing, head over to Noisey or Complex and read a dissertation about a J Cole album.
 These reviews are mostly why I bought the album, songs I like, and general impressions of the artists themselves.
 Before I kick off this first review, let’s go over the albums that I’ll be talking about.
 There’s a few that I remember buying in high school, but I’ll review those further down the road.

 - The XX, Co-Exist